Bronze Age Pervert: Caribbean Rhythms with Bronze Age Pervert

 In August 2019, BAP began a political commentary/history podcast called Caribbean Rhythms with Bronze Age Pervert.
-In 2023 it had approximately 6500 paying subscribers.
+In 2023 it had approximately 6,500 paying subscribers.
 According to the conservative National Review, the podcast uses a narrative style that highlights the great man theory.
 Almost every episode starts with an excerpt from Strauss's "Blue Danube Waltz."
 Most episodes feature other pieces from the classical music canon during segment breaks, like works from Beethoven, Rachmaninoff, Bach and more.
+BAP employs a thick Romanian accent on the show of which journalist Helen Lewis says "[t]here’s almost an 'I am Dracula' level to hamming up the accent. (...) this is somebody who’s playing a character on the internet."

 James Noel Ward at the American University of Paris describes BAP as "a combination jester, mad prophet, comic character, and Rabelaisian oracle" and highlights BAP's frequent use of slapstick humor (among various other forms) on his podcast: "[BAP] interrupts his podcasts with fantastic pauses as he receives attacks by Israeli commandos, insidious malign agents, exotic carnivorous animals, biting tropical insects, and unseen vampiric forces."
 Graeme Wood characterizes this more darkly: "[BAP] digresses as if not in control of his own thoughts.
 He barks insults and orders at subordinates in his recording studio, and one can reasonably wonder whether these figures are comic creations or psychotic delusions".